davidqo/esprink/README.md

 What is supported:

 1. Run several streams simultaneously
-1. Run different sterams with different bytes_per_sec and mach_chunk_size options
+1. Run different sterams with different bytes_per_sec and max_chunk_size options
 1. Using the same file in the different streams
 1. Fault-tolerance code
 1. Draft HTTP server for currently running sessions monitoring